process-analytics/bpmn-visualization-addons/README.md

 Install dependencies: `npm install`

+From the root folder:
-Build (from the root folder): `npm run build -w packages/addons`
+- Build the lib: `npm run build -w packages/addons`

-Run the demo:  `npm run dev -w packages/demo`
+- Run the demo: `npm run dev -w packages/demo`.
+The demo is accessible at http://localhost:5173/

 ## 📃 License